Battle of Cádiz (1669): Aftermath

-The Mary Rose arrived in Cádiz on the 20th.
-Kempthorne sold the 22 Algerine prisoners as slaves; two were bought by the English consul there.
-The Mary Rose returned to England in April 1670 with a thirty-ship convoy of Mediterranean trade and a cargo of silver, whereupon Kempthorne was knighted for "his very great valour and conduct shown against the pirates of Algiers."
-King David, which had been taken by the Rose Leaf, was recaptured by Sir Thomas Allin, who ordered her to be sold with her cargo as a prize at Málaga; the original owners successfully petitioned to have them restored.
-In July 1670, Charles II ordered that money earned from selling Moorish prisoners should henceforth be put into a fund for the redemption of Englishmen taken as slaves, beginning with King Davids crew, including master Edward Clements and supercargo Jeremiah Armiger, who had put up three days' resistance before being captured.
+Mary Rose arrived in Cádiz on the 20th.
+Kempthorne sold the 22 Algerian prisoners into slavery; two were bought by the English consul there.
+Mary Rose returned to England in April 1670 with a 30-ship convoy of Mediterranean merchantmen and a cargo of silver, whereupon Kempthorne was knighted for "his very great valour and conduct shown against the pirates of Algiers."
+King David, which had been taken by Rose Leaf, was recaptured by Sir Thomas Allin, who ordered her to be sold with her cargo as a prize at Málaga; the original owners successfully petitioned to have them restored.
+In July 1670, Charles II ordered that money earned from selling Moorish prisoners should henceforth be put into a fund for the redemption of English subjects sold into slavery in Algiers, beginning with King Davids crew, including master Edward Clements and supercargo Jeremiah Armiger, who had put up three days' resistance before being captured.
 Sailors who had fought well were also to be given preference in the future.

-Hollar, who reportedly sat on deck sketching during the action, later produced an etching of the battle, which was included in Ogilby's 1670 Africa.
-The picture shows the Algerine line engaging the Mary Rose and the Roe, while Rose Leaf chases King David to the southeast, the French merchantman escapes to the northwest, and the other merchantmen shelter behind the Mary Rose.
-Willem van de Velde the Younger soon after made his own drawing of the battle, based on Hollar's.
-A van de Velde oil painting based on Hollar's etching of the Mary Rose engagement is in the Royal Collection, where it has been held at least since 1687, and is currently (2013) on public display in the Queen's Private Dining Room at Hampton Court Royal Palace.
-A copy with the monogram of Adriaen van Diest inscribed on the reverse was with the Leger Galleries in London in 1973, and another is recorded as being in the collection at Castle Howard, North Yorkshire, England.
-This picture was possibly commissioned during Kempthorne's lifetime or by his family: alterations from the original were made to the flags in order to correct them.
-A painting signed by Peter Monamy in the National Maritime Museum has an inscription stating that it depicts this battle.
-It is more likely, however, that it was intended to depict a similar battle fought in 1681 by Morgan Kempthorne, John Kempthorne's son, in the Kingfisher.
+Hollar, who reportedly sat on deck sketching during the action, later produced an etching of the battle, which was included in John Ogilby's 1670 work Africa.
+The picture depicted the Algerian ships engaging Mary Rose and Roe while Rose Leaf chased King David to the southeast, the French merchantman escaped to the northwest, and the other merchantmen sheltered behind Mary Rose.
+Willem van de Velde the Younger made his own drawing of the battle based on Hollar's in c.
+1675.
+An oil painting by van de Velde based on Hollar's etching of the engagement is currently part of the Royal Collection, where it has been held at least since 1687, and is currently on public display at Hampton Court Palace.
+A copy of the painting with Adriaen van Diest's monogram inscribed on the reverse was recorded as being owned the Leger Gallery in London in 1973, and another is the collection of Castle Howard.
+Both paintings were possibly commissioned during Kempthorne's lifetime or by his family: alterations from the original were made to the flags in order to correct them.
+A painting by Peter Monamy in the National Maritime Museum has an inscription stating that it depicts the battle.
+It is more likely, however, that it was intended to depict a similar battle fought in 1681 by Morgan Kempthorne, Kempthorne's son, when he was commanding HMS Kingfisher.

-Maritime music

-Exaggerated references to this engagement have become fodder for a popular naval ballad sometimes titled "Turkish Men of War" or "The Royal Oak" sometimes sung with lyrics mixing up names and numbers of the ships involved.
+Following the battle, exaggerated references to the engagement have become fodder for a popular English naval ballad sometimes titled "Turkish Men of War" or "The Royal Oak" sometimes sung with lyrics mixing up names and numbers of the ships involved.